dijksterhuis/octatools/README.md

 **WARNING**: Before using any of the binary data file actions -- make sure you `SAVE PROJECT` in the octatrack project menu.
-Make sure there are both `.work` and `.strd` files in your project directory. octatools does not create `.strd` files for your projects (yet).
+Make sure there are both `.work` and `.strd` files in your project directory. ot-tools does not create `.strd` files for your projects (yet).
 If you make changes after only doing `SYNC TO CARD` then you will not be able to restore your project's previous state (`.work` files are the current state, `.strd` are the saved version which